brissone/moodle-qtype_musictheory/README.txt

 7) Interval identification: The respondent is asked to identify the quality and size of a given interval.
 8) Scale writing: The respondent is asked to enter a given scale.
+9) Scale identification: The respondent is asked to identify a given scale.
-9) Chord quality writing: Given a chord root and quality (e.g. 'G major', 'D minor'), the respondent is asked to enter corresponding chord on the staff.
+10) Chord quality writing: Given a chord root and quality (e.g. 'G major', 'D minor'), the respondent is asked to enter corresponding chord on the staff.
-10) Chord quality identification: The respondent is asked to identify the quality of a given chord (e.g. 'major', 'minor', etc.).
+11) Chord quality identification: The respondent is asked to identify the quality of a given chord (e.g. 'major', 'minor', etc.).
-11) Harmonic function writing: The respondent is asked to enter a given harmonic function in a given key (e.g. 'IV in D minor').
+12) Harmonic function writing: The respondent is asked to enter a given harmonic function in a given key (e.g. 'IV in D minor').
-12) Harmonic function identification: The respondent is asked to identify the harmonic function of a given chord in a given key.
+13) Harmonic function identification: The respondent is asked to identify the harmonic function of a given chord in a given key.

 When Javascript is enabled, answers are entered and displayed in an HTML5 graphical